 Here is the Almanac for Sun, Moon, and Planets, outlining the outlook for tonight’s widely reported planet parade.

 Sun: At Chicago’s latitude, the sun is in the sky for 11 hours, 13 minutes.
 During the month, daylight increased seventy minutes.
 Miami gained 36 minutes, with today’s daylight lasting 11 hours, 37 minutes.
-From Anchorage, daylight spans 10 hours, 20 minutes, longer than Chicago, Anchorage gained two hours, 31 minutes during February.
+From Anchorage, daylight spans 10 hours, 20 minutes.
+The latitude gained two hours, 31 minutes during February.
 In the southern hemisphere, in Auckland, the sun shines 12 hours, 57 minutes, and that latitude lost 61 minutes of daylight.
 From latitude 8° south, the sun is overhead at local noon.

 Moon: Moving toward its Full (Worm) Moon and a lunar eclipse on March 3, the moon, 93% illuminated, is less than halfway from the eastern horizon to overhead one hour after sunset.
 It is 25° to the lower left of bright Jupiter.
 The moon rises before mid-afternoon and is visible in the eastern sky before sunset.
 It is high in the south near midnight and sets in the west-northwest during morning twilight.